designstem/projects/colorblindness/index-06-calculator.md

 > ~*This workshop is dedicated to Micha, who was the inspiration for it, and to people like him.
 People whose accessibility is restricted, due to designers lack of knowledge.* Luckily, you are a pro now and know, that this problem can be fixed easily.~

-**If you are still motivated to learn more, you are welcome to check out the other workshops.** 😉
+If you are still motivated to learn more, you are welcome to check out the other DesignSTEM workshops. 😉

   #### Related DesignSTEM projects:

-  <a href="../metamerism">Color perception</a> <small>shows you that even if an object has one fixed color, it can still look different.</small>
+  <a href="../metamerism">Color perception</a> <br><small>shows you that even if an object has one fixed color, it can still look different.</small>

   <a href="../dyes">Natural dyes</a> <small>Making your own dye is not only fun but also environmental friendly.</small>